KimberlyVdB/startprojects-redesign/README.md

 # startprojects-redesign

-A redesign of a website
+This is a  redesign of the website http://startprojecten.be/ Revamping the entire style of the website, and making it more responsive in the progress.